xStarbound/xStarbound/README.md

 - [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — due to poor coding in this mod, it causes a whole bunch of errors on xStarbound.
 Also depends on Futara's Dragon Engine and thus inherits its severe lag issue.
 - [Limited Lives](https://steamcommunity.com/sharedfiles/filedetails/?id=3222951645) — no longer compatible with xStarbound for stupid reasons.
 No compatibility patch is planned.
 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — won't work and is likely to log script errors.
-- [StarCustomChat](https://github.com/KrashV/StarCustomChat) — no longer compatible with xStarbound as of SCC v1.8.0.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, xServer fully supports the server-side part of SE's «overground» tile placement feature.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
 - [Unlimited Food Stacking](https://steamcommunity.com/sharedfiles/filedetails/?id=3301942276) — not compatible with xStarbound for stupid reasons.
 No compatibility patch is planned.